Marc Boone Fitzerman, Rabbi

 Rabbi Fitzerman is the founding president and fundraiser for Hillel in the eastern part of the state, based on the campus of the University of Tulsa.
 He is also strongly committed to the young men and women of Teach for America in Tulsa.
 As part of his effort to broaden our commitment to the cause of the homeless mentally ill, he founded a pro-social small business called The Altamont Bakery which brings together Synagogue volunteers and intermittently homeless, mentally ill citizens of Tulsa

 Rabbi Fitzerman is married to Alice Blue, a veteran of the Community Service Council of Tulsa.
 Alice is now working in a holistic pregnancy prevention program for the Children's Aid Society.
-The Fitzermans have two children: Micah who works as a screenwriter in Los Angeles, and Nina, a Dean of Instruction in a New York charter school system called Brooklyn Ascend.
+The Fitzermans have two children: Micah who works as a screenwriter in Los Angeles, and Nina, the Associated Director of Literacy in a New York charter school system called Ascend Learning.